 If you’ve read our piece on the five steps to efficiently monitor thought leaders on social media, you’ve probably begun doing just that.
-At the very least, you’ve had internal discussions about expanding key opinion leader engagement strategy to include their digital counterparts.
+At the very least, you’ve had internal discussions about expanding key opinion leader engagement strategies to include their digital counterparts.
 Digital thought leaders may not be publishing and presenting in the traditional forums, but they’ve attracted attention from other healthcare practitioners (HCP) in their therapeutic area.

 This presents an interesting challenge.
 The world’s information is one google away.
 So are medicine’s thought leaders.
 Thousands upon thousands of board-certified physicians are on Twitter, for example, and can be found in a split-second search.
 Their collective audience of peers numbers in the hundreds of thousands, even millions.
 And that’s just one social media app!